ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ### Pattern Matching, Cont'd

-Patten matching isn't limited to lists, any kind of data can be inspected using it, except functions.
+Patten matching isn't limited to lists.
+Any kind of data can be inspected using it, except functions.
 Patterns are expressions that are compared to an inspected value.
-It could be performed using `if … then … else …` but pattern matching is more convenient.
+It could be performed using `if … then … else …`, but pattern matching is more convenient.
 Here is an example using the `option` data type that will be detailed in the [Modules and the Standard Library](#Modules-and-the-Standard-Library) section.
 ```ocaml
 # #show option;;
 type 'a option = None | Some of 'a